fred-corp/Ecosystem_PO3L_ECAM/README.md

 If you run your own instance of the EcoSym simulator, you can change the example JSON (without changing its name) and simply click the "load example" button on the locally hosted website.
 The website may one day have an "upload custom ecosystem file" button, but we didn't have the time to implement that.

+Once the example is loaded, you can see a grid with the entities (with corresponding background colors and symbols), each of which you can click to see more info about them.
+You'll also see a collapsable list of the entities next to the grid.
+This list displays the "lifeform" param of the entities, and if you click on a list item, the corresponding entity is highlighted on the simulation grid in order to track it during the simulation.
+The tracker can be cleared by ckicking on the list item again.

+> Note : the website is best viewed on a computer, but has been optimised as much as possible to run on a mobile device.
+Nevertheless, your mileage may vary.

 ## UML Diagrams